maia-hw/midas-sequencer-support/README.md

 # midas-sequencer

-This extension provides syntax highlighting support for the MIDAS Scripting Language (MSL)
+This extension provides syntax highlighting support for the MIDAS Scripting Language (MSL).
+It can be installed from the .vsix file.

 ## Features